 The premier amateur league in the USA, drawing players from the top collegiate baseball programs across the country.

 Today's CCBL players aren't just average college kids playing summer ball.

 These guys truly are the best of the best.
 They come to Cape Cod by invitation, to live, work and play baseball for the summer.
 And hopefully to catch the eye of the Major League scouts who come to the games in search of the next Babe Ruth.

-(No, "The Babe" didn't play in the CCBL.
-But current-day superstars Aaron Judge ("All Rise!"), Chris Sale, and Buster Posey did.
-National Baseball Hall of Famers Pie Traynor, Carlton Fisk, Frank Thomas, Jeff Bagwell, and Craig Biggio played here, too.)
+National Baseball Hall of Famers Pie Traynor, Thurman Munson, Carlton Fisk, Frank Thomas, Jeff Bagwell, and Craig Biggio played here, too.